 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Lots of people ride bicycles in the UK.
 Everyone from children to adults can enjoy the thrill of pedalling, freewheeling downhill or simply whizzing to the shops on a bike.
-Cycling is one of the fastest growing sports in the UK, with adventure bikes, road bikes and racing bikes all growing in popularity.
-Use of hybrid bikes and electric bikes are also on the rise.
+Cycling is one of the fastest-growing sports in the UK, with adventure bikes, road bikes and racing bikes all growing in popularity.
+The use of hybrid bikes and electric bikes is also on the rise.
 For many people, cycling is more than just a hobby.
 Cycle couriers rely on their bikes to make a living.

 Cycling can be a great cheap alternative to car travel or public transport.
 Many cities are investing in cycle lanes to allow more people to get about by bike.
 Using a bicycle to commute can be quicker and often cheaper than other methods of transport.

 Unfortunately, with the boom in popularity comes a risk to cycle owners.
 Bicycle theft is quite a common crime.
 Replacing your bike can be an expensive operation, so it is essential to make sure you have the right insurance cover to protect you.